thestippe/thestippe.github.io/_drafts/statistics/model_averaging.md

 we will discuss some methods to compare models.

-Comparing model sometimes may be understood as choosing the best model, but in most cases it means to asses which model is better to describe or predict some particular aspect of your data.
+Comparing model sometimes may be understood as choosing the best model, but in most cases it means to assess which model is better to describe or predict some particular aspect of your data.
 Model comparison can be done analytically in some case, but most of the time it will be done numerically or graphically, and here we will give an overview of the most important tools.

 <br>